emacs-eaf/emacs-application-framework/README.md

 3. Created a window compositer to make the PyQt program window adapt Emacs's Window/Buffer design

 Using this framework, you can use PyQt develop powerful graphics programs to extend Emacs

-## Application Screenshots
-You can explore [Screenshots](SCREENSHOT.md) of eaf application to feeling what's it

 ## Installation